 Love growing Roses?
-Learn about the 10 DIY Rose Fertilizer and Remedies available in your kitchen that you can use to have healthy Rose plants!
+Here are some DIY Rose Fertilizers and Remedies available right in the kitchen that you can use to have more blooms!

 1. Used Tea Bags or Leaves

-As Roses love the Tannic acid that naturally occurs in Tea leaves.
-It’s a great idea to use used tea leaves or tea bags to fertilize your Roses.
-Tea leaves also make the soil porous and create a favorable environment for the growth of Rose bushes.
-Learn about 7 more amazing Used Tea Bags Uses here!
+As roses love tannic acid that naturally occurs in tea leaves, it’ll be great to fertilize them with used leaves or tea bags.
+Tea leaves also make the soil porous and create a favorable environment for the growth of these flowers.

 2. Egg Shells